 Doug’s experiences back up Bill’s observations and he agrees that, “CEOs today can’t just sit in their office and run their business.”
 He shares, “I learned a while back that I would be much better off if I sat and listened before I offered a point of view.”
 Because of this lesson he recommends, “getting out and connecting with associates.”
 It was an important revelation for him—an introvert—that personally engaging with people was the key to unlocking both better employee engagement and better performance.
 (His instinct previously had been to stay a bit more hidden.)

-Even though Doug was shy and a bit resistant to the initiative, he grew to love these walks and began meeting more people in-person than ever before: “I started seeing them, the millennials, the Gen Xers, the executive assistants, everybody!”
+Even though Doug was shy and hesitant about the initiative, he grew to love these walks and began meeting more people in-person than ever before: “I started seeing them, the millennials, the Gen Xers, the executive assistants, everybody!”
 And even though he’d been CEO already for many years, his appreciation and understanding of the organization deepened: “I got such a visceral understanding of the pulse of what was going on in that company simply by walking around and connecting.”
 This was reinforcing to employee engagement too—getting face-time with the CEO of a large organization helped contributors at every level of the company to feel included and heard.
 The story crystallizes why every leader should heed the advice to “lead by listening.”
 It’s a win-win.

 Enjoyed these insights?
 For even more on authentic leadership, explore the full video recording of this summit session here, engage with our suite of written leadership resources here, or start your Blueprint journey by getting your signed copy of the book here.